swiftlang/swift-evolution/proposals/nnnn-move-function.md

 code to clean up or transfer ownership of `y` without relying on optimization.
 Furthermore, if a future maintainer modifies the code in a way that extends the lifetime of `y` past the expected point, then the compiler will raise an error.
-For instance, if we try:
+For instance, if a maintainer later introduces an additional use of `y` after the move, it will raise an error:

 ```swift
 func test() {